ColorlessSaber/JAVASCRIPT-PROJECTS/README.md

 <!-- About the Repo -->
 ## About the Repo
 The repository contains Tech Academy projects involving the programming langague JavaScript.
-Learning the synatx of the programming language, how it can be utilize with HTML, and other libraries that are commonly used with JavaScript.
+Learning the synatx of the programming language, how it can be utilize with HTML, CSS, and other JS libraries that are commonly used with JavaScript.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>